Cray-HPE/docs-csm/operations/hpe_pdu/hpe_pdu_admin_procedures.md

 This document covers HPE PDU procedures.

-## Connect to HPE PDU Web Interface
+## Connect to HPE PDU web interface

 Connect and log in to the HPE PDU web interface.
 Access to the HPE PDU web interface is required for the other administrative procedures in this section.